Redecorating/archinstall-mbp/README.md

 - only show top level profiles as chainload options
 - make into a plugin when they are implemented into archinstall.
 - get github ci to test it
-- get github ci to make the packages